-Canine allergy is a reaction caused by the dog being exposed to an “allergen”, which can be any substance, ranging from food ingredients to something in the dog’s environment (e.g. house dust mites, molds, pollens, weeds, flea control medications, etc.).
+Allergy is a reaction caused by the dog being exposed to an “allergen”.
+An allergen can be any substance, ranging from food ingredients to something in the dog’s environment (e.g. house dust mites, molds, pollens, weeds, flea control medications, etc.).

 An allergic (or hypersensitivity) reaction is basically how a dog’s immune system responds to the allergen in question.

-Allergic reactions occur after the allergen in question has been breathed in or ingested by the dog.
-It can also be absorbed into the body through the skin.
+Allergic reactions occur after the dog has breathed or ingested the allergen in question.
+Of course, an allergen can also be absorbed into the body through the skin.